-1. Using the conversion chart provided, calculate the distance of these popular races from meters to kilometers:
+- 1. Using the conversion chart provided, calculate the distance of these popular races in miles.

-- 100 meter dash
+- 1. 100 meter dash

-- 800 meter middle distance
+- 2. 800 meter middle distance

-- 10,000 meter marathon
+- 3. 10,000 meter marathon

-2. In addition to the distance of a race, the speed of the runners can be measured in different ways.
+- 2. In addition to the distance of a race, the speed of the runners can be measured in different ways.
 Below are the running speeds of several different racers.
-Can you calculate their speeds in kilometers per hour?
+Can you calculate their speeds in meters per second and kilometers per hour?